Antonio Pierce: NFL

-Personal
+Personal life

 Pierce is married to Jocelyn and is the father of seven.
-He currently resides in Palos Verdes Estates, California.
+He has resided in Palos Verdes Estates, California.
 His father, Cleo Burrows, is from Bermuda.

 Inspired by his own experiences growing up in Compton, it has become Pierce's mission to improve the quality of life for the youth in the Long Beach/Compton area.
 For several years, Pierce has offered a free football camp for underprivileged youths.

 In 2006, Pierce became the spokesperson for Giants Academy—a program for inner city youth geared toward helping these children succeed despite obstacles in their life.
-He is also involved in the "Re=ad Across America" program where he reads to children whose parents are undergoing treatment for chemical dependency at the Odyssey House in Harlem.
+He is also involved in the "Read Across America" program where he reads to children whose parents are undergoing treatment for chemical dependency at the Odyssey House in Harlem.

 In 2007, Pierce received the "United Way Man of the Year" award and was honored by the Catholic Diocese for his support of the community.

+While playing for the Giants in 2008, he was a resident of Monroe Township, Middlesex County, New Jersey.

 Pierce was honored at the 2008 ESPY awards along with the Giants.

-Plaxico Burress Incident
+Plaxico Burress incident

-Pierce was present when teammate Plaxico Burress accidentally shot himself in the thigh at the Latin Quarter Night Club in New York City on November 28, 2008.
+Pierce was present when teammate Plaxico Burress negligently shot himself in the thigh at the Latin Quarter Night Club in New York City on November 28, 2008.
 Police say that Pierce drove Burress to the hospital and then returned home with the gun in the glove compartment of his car.
 The police impounded Pierce's SUV to search for blood and gunpowder residue.
 Burress was charged with, and ultimately pleaded guilty to, criminal possession of a weapon; however Pierce was not indicted on any charges.
 On August 3, 2009, Pierce was cleared of all criminal charges stemming from the incident.
 He was represented in the matter by notable NYC criminal defense attorney, Michael F. Bachner.

 Broadcasting

 Pierce served as a communications intern on The Howard Stern Show on May 7, 2008.
 He stated he would like to pursue a career in broadcasting after his NFL career.
 Near the end of the day's show he asked to stay for the remainder of the week, which Stern agreed to.

+In 2025, Pierce joined CBS Sports as an analyst on the network’s streaming Sunday pregame show, The NFL Today+.